 This is the oldest black church in North America.
-It was known for its role as a safe house for slaves on the Underground Railroad.
+It was known as a safe house on the Underground Railroad.

 We spent three days strolling the streets of downtown Savannah, taking photographs and eating delicious food.
 In a way Savannah is a lot like Charleston or NYC, because the location itself is the attraction.
-The streets and historic homes are beautiful and interesting to look at, so there is no need to pay for more than a few activities.
+The streets and historic homes are so captivating there is no need to pay for more than a few activities.

-In that same west-coast city vein, Savannah has a homeless problem.
-Some of the city squares are crash pads to bench-sleeping addicts, and it can be a unnerving when they congregate en masse.
 We are currently living in Charleston, a similar historic city two hours up the highway, and we have seen nothing resembling this across our downtown area.
-Savannah is clearly permitting this for some reason, to their detriment.
+Savannah is clearly permitting this for some reason to their detriment.

 We believe neither of these downsides should prevent anyone from visiting historic Savannah.
-The town is undeniably attractive and absolutely worthy of exploration.
 Everywhere you look is something picturesque.
 We took well over a thousand photographs and had a great time.